junyanz/iGAN/README.md

 * Candidate Results: a display showing thumbnails of all the candidate results (e.g. different modes) that fits the user edits.
 A user can click a mode (highlighted by a green rectangle), and the drawing pad will show this result.
 * Brush Tools:  `Coloring Brush` for changing the color of a specific region; `Sketching brush` for outlining the shape. `Warping brush` for modifying the shape more explicitly.
 * Slider Bar: drag the slider bar to explore the interpolation sequence between the initial result (i.e. random generated image) and the current result (e.g. image that satisfies the user edits).
-* Control Panel: `Play`: play the interpolation sequence; `Fix`: fix  `Restart`: restart the system; `Save`: save the result to a folder. `Edits`: Check the box if you would like to show edits on top of generated image.
+* Control Panel: `Play`: play the interpolation sequence; `Fix`: use the current result as additional constrains for further editing  `Restart`: restart the system; `Save`: save the result to a html webpage. `Edits`: Check the box if you would like to show edits on top of the generated image.

 #### User interaction
 * Coloring Brush:  right click to select the color; hold left click to paint; scroll the mouse wheel to adjust the width of the brush.
 * Sketching Brush: hold left click to sketch the shape.
-* Warping Brush: We recommend you first use coloring and sketching before the warping tools.
+* Warping Brush: We recommend you first use coloring and sketching before the warping brush.
 Right click to select the a square region; hold left click to drag the region; scroll the mouse wheel to adjust the size of the square region.
 * Shortcuts: P for `Play`, F for `Fix`, R for `Restart`; S for `Save`; E for `Edits`; Q for quiting  the program

 ## Command line arguments: